SeptAlfauzan/SeptAlfauzan/README.md

 # Hello there 👋
 #### What currently stuff I do?
-- javascript stuff
+- javascript stuff 💻
-- learning app development especially using flutter
+- learning app development especially using react native 📱

 ## Connect with me: